fmonfasani/iopeer/CONTRIBUTING.md

-# Contributing to IOPeer
+﻿# Contributing to IOPeer

-Thank you — your help makes IOPeer better.
+Thank you â€” your help makes IOPeer better.
 This document is for internal contributors and authorized partners only.
 This repository is **not** open-source: contributions are governed under our commercial/enterprise policies.

-> Note: some components were adapted from Activepieces; original attribution and license notices remain in the files where required.
+> Note: some components were adapted from IOpeer; original attribution and license notices remain in the files where required.
 Please do not remove those headers. :contentReference[oaicite:6]{index=6}

 ## Before you contribute
 - This codebase is private.
 Do not fork, mirror, or publish it externally.